Ouakhila/Ouakhila/README.md

 ## BIO 🧕🏾

- She successfully completed her Master's Degree in Computer Science at the University of Wolverhampton.
+ Master's Degree in Computer Science at the University of Wolverhampton She has successfully completed her full stack development bootcamp with a rising star award.
 She has worked on range of projects with different web technologies.

 ## EDUCATION 👩🏾‍💻